Go Back

 The flurry of tropical activity in the Eastern Pacific so far this season stands in stark contrast to the quiet Atlantic basin, which is still awaiting its first named tropical storm of the season.

-Barbara to brush Mexico, Cosme also lurking
+Barbara brushing Mexico, Cosme also lurking

 On Sunday morning, Tropical Storm Barbara, the second named storm of the 2025 Eastern Pacific season, formed some 180 miles off the coast of western Mexico.
 It comes on the heels of the first named storm, Alvin, which roamed far away from land over the final few days of May.
+On Monday morning, it strengthened into a Category 1 hurricane.

 Another storm was getting its act together in Barbara's stead.
 A new tropical depression formed late Sunday morning and became Tropical Storm Cosme in the afternoon.
-Like Barbara, Cosme is not expected to directly impact land.
+As of Monday morning, Cosme's winds have increased to 65 mph--just several miles per hour below hurricane intensity.

 Remarkably, a fourth tropical storm over the span of fewer weeks might form by mid-June.
 AccuWeather hurricane experts are highlighting yet another area for potential development between June 13-15.
 AccuWeather Lead Hurricane Forecaster Alex DaSilva says that one, which would be named Dalila if it strengthens into a tropical storm, may also impact Mexico.